Woodlands and Waterfalls - following Fell Beck to the River Nidd

 Section 5 (SE 1885 6389 / 54.0705, -1.7134) River Nidd to Smelthouses (1.1 km / 0.7 miles) Retrace your steps back the across the road and follow the tarmac road called Low Laithe.
 In about 100m turn right towards Knox Hall.
 Follow the path along the side of the Hall, past a garage and along the edge of some woodland.
 On emerging from the wood turn left onto Old Coach Road.
 Look out for alpacas and goats in the fields to the right.
 Continue uphill, and on reaching a road turn left and about 50 m on the right you’ll see a public bridleway signed 'Brimham'.

-Section 6 (SE 1947 6421 / 54.0734, -1.7040) Smelthouses to Brimham Rocks (1.9 km / 1.2 miles) Walk up the bridleway and after about 250m at the tiny cottage “Artists' Retreat” turn right to follow the footpath signed 'Brimham'.
+Section 6 (SE 1947 6421 / 54.0734, -1.7040) Smelthouses to Brimham Rocks (1.9 km / 1.2 miles) Walk up the bridleway and after about 250m at the tiny cottage “Artists' Retreat” turn right to follow the bridleway signed 'Brimham'.
 Continue on this path until you reach a gate with a road 50 m ahead.
 Head up the rising ground immediately on your left and follow the path by the wall until you reach a farm track, turn right and after 60 m you’ll reach the entrance to Brimham Rocks and the car park.
 This might be a good time to head up to the refreshments kiosk for a well earner cuppa and a bit to eat.

 Brimham Rocks car park - SE 2085 6458